 - Faculty Members of RIEB (Research Institute for Economics and Business Administration)

 MOTEGI KaijiAssociate Professor

-Poster presentation on MIDAS at the 25th EC2 Conference held at Universitat Pompeu Fabra in Barcelona, Spain, in December 2014.
+Photo: A poster presentation on mixed frequency Granger causality tests at the 25th (EC)2 Conference held at Universitat Pompeu Fabra in Barcelona, Spain, in December 2014.

-A time series is called white noise if its future values are uncorrelated with past and present values.
-Testing for the white noise hypothesis might sound like a classical and trivial problem, but is actually a new and challenging topic.
-A major challenge is that serial uncorrelatedness is a substantially weaker condition than serial independence.
-It is therefore hard to establish the formal asymptotic theory under the null hypothesis of white noise.
+A time series is called white noise if its future values are uncorrelated with its past and present values.
+Uncorrelatedness is essentially equivalent to unpredictability, hence it is of practical interest to test whether an economic time series is white noise or not.
+Testing the white noise hypothesis might sound like an elementary problem, but is actually a hard one.
+A major challenge is that serial uncorrelatedness is a much weaker condition than serial independence.
+It is therefore non-trivial to establish formal asymptotic theory under the null hypothesis of white noise.